• Skip to primary navigation

 • 15 Tbsps non-dairy milk of your choice (non-UHT) ex. soy, oat or almond

-• 1 Tbsp apple cider vinegar, white vinegar or lemon juice
+• 1 tablespoon apple cider vinegar, white vinegar or lemon juice

 Other Options for Buttermilk Substitutes